SourcedCMD/InkSpark/DEPLOYMENT.md

-# Deployment Guide for CMDNote
+# Deployment Guide for InkSpark

-This guide will walk you through deploying CMDNote to Netlify and setting up Supabase.
+This guide will walk you through deploying InkSpark to Netlify and setting up Supabase.

 ## Prerequisites